Aashir1234/dart_Flutter/README.md

 widget build(BuildContext context){
 ....
 }
-This is very important because all ui is written under build
+This is very important because all UI is written under build
 ## hello
 ```
 void main() {        //we have to declare function on starting of dart program